 A national retail mattress chain has sued an Atlanta-based commercial real estate broker for an alleged scheme of fraud and kickbacks.

-Mattress Firm, a 3,500-store chain, charged Colliers International’s Atlanta office, a senior vice president and two former executives in the office, with inflating rents paid by the company stores, as well as “bribes, high-priced gifts and kickbacks from developers,” according to Bisnow, an Internet web site devoted to news about commercial real estate.
+Mattress Firm, a 3,500-store chain, charged Colliers International’s Atlanta office, a former senior vice president and two former executives in the office, with inflating rents paid by the company stores, as well as “bribes, high-priced gifts and kickbacks from developers,” according to Bisnow, an Internet web site devoted to news about commercial real estate.

 More than 800 stores were allegedly involved, according to Bisnow, which reported that the executives included in the suit are Bruce Levy and Ryan Vinson.